 So what can we learn from this?
 Here one man in the State Department lied several times to an ally, and tried to weaken that ally.
 You cannot play such games with allies who are faced with the prospect of total annihilation.

-In the same region of the world, we betrayed the leader of Iran, according to a somewhat paranoid sounding article by James Perloff.
-Parts of the article ring very true, though.
+In the same region of the world, we gave really bad advice to the leader of Iran, according to an article by James Perloff.

 We know that Iran is now a radical Islamist state, with government meetings often starting with the chant “Death to America.”

 However, suppose a progressive, pro-Western regime ruled Iran, representing no threat? …..
 Yet many forget that, until 30 years ago, exactly such a regime led Iran, until it was toppled with the help of the same U.S. foreign policy establishment recently beating war drums.

 From 1941 until 1979, Iran was ruled by a constitutional monarchy under Mohammad Reza Pahlavi, Iran’s Shah (king).